xdgrulez/streampunk/README.md

                                            /_/
 ```

-The Extensible Polyglot Kafka API
+The Difference Engine for Unlocking the Kafka Black Box